hamzehjbour/BBook/README.md

 ### Prerequisites

 - Docker & Docker Compose installed
-- Node.js and npm installed (for running locally without Docker)

 ---

-## 🚀 Running the Project with Docker (Recommended)
+## 🚀 Running the Project with Docker

 1. Clone the repository: